-- -A brother or sister sharing the same parents - -Half brother or sister sharing one common parent - -Step brother or sister (i.e. related by parent's marriage) - -Any other child for whom it can be demonstrated that he or she is residing permanently at the same address (e.g. under the terms of a residency order).
+- A brother or sister sharing the same parents - Half brother or sister sharing one common parent - Step brother or sister (i.e. related by parent's marriage) - Any other child for whom it can be demonstrated that he or she is residing permanently at the same address (e.g. under the terms of a residency order). - 3.
+Where there are essential medical or social grounds for admitting the child.